monetaproject/blockauth/README.md

 dnkey-blockauth-doget=86e0ae3dfc5adf865b8ddbfe669fee1d2916ddda3e28ce83ed3ca489a0b6fd4b_57068f4ffba9f08308ef2c2769f425233a68c11199e872336232d2a08e6a4e8f
 ```

 Adding the above record to the DNS TXT record for `your-name.your-domain.com` sets that as your username.
-Having a username allows you to replace the need for remembering the `UID` and `PWID` and simply remember your sub-domain instead and actual name, which could be as simple as `bob.website.com` for example.
+Having a username allows you to replace the need for remembering the `UID` and `PWID` and simply remember your sub-domain instead, which could be as simple as `bob.anything.com` for example.

 -----

 #### Authentication Specifications

+If the client __does not__ support DN-Keys, the required fields (otherwise ascertained from the DN-Key results) are as follows:

+* UID
+* PWID
+* Blockchain
+* Password

-If the client support [DN-Keys](http://dnkey.org) all you need to input is the following:
+If the client __does__ supports [DN-Keys](http://dnkey.org) all you need to input is the following:

 * DN-Key
 * Password

-If the client does not support DN-Keys, the required fields (otherwise ascertained from the DN-Key results) are as follows:

-* `UID`
-* `PWID` (transaction ID containing credentials)
-* Blockchain Used
-* Password

-The DN-Key also contains the `UID`, `PWID` and selected Blockchain, e.g `btc`.
+The DN-Key contains the `UID`, `PWID` and selected Blockchain, e.g `btc`.

-The `PWID` is the transaction containing the credentials.
+The `PWID` is the transaction ID from where the credentials are stored.

 Looking it up [via an API](http://api.blockstrap.com/v0/doget/transaction/id/57068f4ffba9f08308ef2c2728f425233a68c11199e872336232d2a08e6a4e8f?showtxnio=1&prettyprint=1) should result in seeing outputs similar to the following: